 - Form the intervention team.
 The planning group forms a team that will personally participate in the intervention.
 Team members set a date and location and work together to present a consistent, rehearsed message and a structured plan.
 Often, nonfamily members of the team help keep the discussion focused on the facts of the problem and shared solutions rather than strong emotional responses.
 Don't let your loved one know what you're doing until the day of the intervention.

 - Decide on specific consequences.
 If your loved one doesn't accept treatment, each person on the team needs to decide what action he or she will take.
 For example, you may decide to ask your loved one to move out.

-- Writing down what to say.
-Each member of the intervention team should detail specific incidents where the addiction has resulted in problems, such as emotional or financial issues.
+- Make notes on what to say.
+Each member of the intervention team describes specific incidents where the addiction caused problems, such as emotional or financial issues.
 Discuss the toll of your loved one's behavior while still expressing care and the expectation that your loved one can change.
 Your loved one can't argue with facts or with your emotional response to the problem.
 For example begin by saying "I was upset and hurt when you drank…"

 - Follow up.
-Involving a spouse, family members or others is critical in helping someone with an addiction stay in treatment and avoid relapsing.
+Involving a spouse, family members or others is critical to help someone with an addiction stay in treatment and avoid relapsing.
 This can include changing patterns of everyday living to make it easier to avoid destructive behavior, offering to participate in counseling with your loved one, seeking your own therapist and recovery support, and knowing what to do if relapse occurs.

 A successful intervention must be planned carefully to work as intended.
 A poorly planned intervention can worsen the situation — your loved one may feel attacked and become isolated or more resistant to treatment.